 What is Buzzsprout?

 Buzzsprout is one of the best podcast hosting companies for niche podcasters.
-Buzzsprout helps you easily create and publish podcast episodes, understand your listeners with podcast analytics, and get your podcast in all of the top podcast directories like Apple podcasts and Google podcasts.
+Buzzsprout helps you easily create and publish episodes, understand your listeners with advanced analytics, and get your podcast in all of the top podcast directories like Apple and Google.